 2. Tours of Parliament.

-If you want to take part of a tour you can either book online or buy the tickets at the office in front of Portcullis House on Victoria Embankment with the following timetables:
+If you want to take part in a tour you can either book online or buy the tickets at the office in front of Portcullis House on Victoria Embankment with the following timetables:

 - Monday – Friday: 10:00 – 16:00